Skip to main content

 Office of Rep. John Mannion

-If the government shuts down, my office will remain open to assist constituents both in DC and NY-22.
+During the ongoing government shutdown, my DC and district offices remain open to assist constituents in NY-22.
 I have provided the answers to some frequently asked questions below to help you stay informed.
-If you have additional questions or concerns, you can contact my DC office at (202) 225-3701, my Syracuse office at (315) 233-4333, or my Utica office at (315) 732-0713.
-Please note that this FAQ is based on information from prior shutdowns and could be subject to change.
+If you have additional questions or concerns, you can email me here or contact my DC office at (202) 225-3701, my Syracuse office at (315) 233-4333, or my Utica office at (315) 732-0713.
+Please note that this FAQ is regularly updated and may be subject to change.

 Frequently Asked Questions: